will-hart/it-figures/README.md

 The figure panel definition object has the following structure:

-- **output: String** the file name including extension where the panel should be exported
+- **output: string** the file name including extension where the panel should be exported
+- **fontSize: Number** (optional, default: 32) the size of font to use for figure captions
 - **width: Number** the width of a single grid item in pixels
 - **height: Number** the height of a single grid item in pixels
 - **sizex: Number** the number of grids in the x-direction